Father’s Day Campaigns: 8 Creative Advertising Ideas to Use

 Email may not seem like a perfect channel for creating Father’s Day ads, but it will help you reach out to almost every customer out there.
-After all, almost 4.5 billion people in the world use email.
+After all, as of April 2023, almost 4.2 billion people in the world use email.

 Airbnb realized the potential of emails for Father’s Day advertising, so they launched a nice ‘Where will Dad go first’ campaign.
 The point is to surprise your dad with something special and unexpected, just like Airbnb did.

 Finally, you can celebrate Father’s Day using promotions and special offers.
 It’s a convenient option for last-minute shoppers who don’t have time for alternatives.
 These marketing campaign ideas can include the following: